fahad19/proppy/README.md

 Original inspiration for this project has been [`recompose`](https://github.com/acdlite/recompose).
 If your project is using React, you should definitely check it out.

+Learn more about the differences between Proppy and other libraries (like Redux and Recompose) in our [FAQ page](https://proppyjs.com/docs/faq/).

 # License

 MIT